foxworth42/casparcg-html-templates/src/Lower Thirds - Basic 2/README.md

 Uses CSS3 animations from the [animate.css library](https://daneden.github.io/animate.css/) and a minimal amount of JS to handle play/stop/update hooks.

-Colors can be customized in the srouce style.scss file.
+Colors can be customized in the source style.scss file.

 Template Data supported: